MKnierim/TeaTimer/README.md

 ### Nice-to-have
 * Add minimize button on top
+* Consider securing that window can only be moved by clicking the title bar not the whole window
 * Refactor code (simply with the goal of improving code quality)

 ### Core Changes